amaximus/garbage-collection-card/info.md

 When garbage-collection sensors are used with verbose_state=True, hide_date and hide_days will be discarded, taking the information from the sensor's verbose_format.

+When garbage collection is planned for today or tomorrow, clicking on the icon you can acknowledge that the garbage was prepared or collected and the card will become hidden.

 Please add the card to the resources in configuration.yaml:

 ```